 Director, Swette Center for Environmental Biotechnology, Biodesign Institute, Arizona State University

 Scientific Director and Professor, The Jackson Laboratory for Mammalian Genetics

 Chair in Geriatrics, Department of Cell Biology, University of Texas Southwestern Medical Center

 Director, A.N.
 Belozersky Research Institute of Physico-Chemical Biology, Moscow State University

-Associate Professor of Chemistry, Yale University
+Professor of Chemistry, Yale University

 Chair, Department of Genetics, Albert Einstein College of Medicine